janvi213/techfoss/README.md

 Client and admin can start from welcome.JAVA

-*only if you are an admin u can use the below credentials to login ,
+*only if you are an admin u can use the below credentials to login <br>
 user id : A-03 <br>
 password : janvi*